-Oyster Farm Nets Hefty Harvest by Linking FileMaker Pro and QuickBooks
+Oyster Farm Nets Hefty Harvest by Linking Inventory & Accounting Systems

 Just as the soils of Napa Valley bestow the ideal wine-making grapes, the waters of Washington’s glacier-carved Hood Canal are idyllic for oyster farming.
 Here, the Hama Hama Co. raises its famous beach-cultured Hama Hama oysters and tumble-farmed Blue Pool oysters.
 These briny bivalve mollusks are enjoyed locally but also find their way to chefs in Los Angeles, Chicago and New York.
 Hama Hama also offers doorstep delivery to households across the U.S.

 To ensure its perishable product moves promptly from harvest to table, Hama Hama relies on FileMaker Pro for inventory and sales tracking.
 While this app efficiently manages the comings and goings of the oysters, it’s been a hassle on the accounting end.
 For years, the orders have been entered into FileMaker Pro by the sales team, then re-entered into QuickBooks by the accounting team.
-Fed up with the process, Hama Hama asked eXcelisys to integrate the two.
+Fed up with the process, Hama Hama asked eXcelisys to work a little FileMaker Pro/QuickBooks integration magic to link the two systems.
 “We’re a very small company so the duplication of effort is rough on us,” said Hama Hama Finance and Sustainability Director Tiffany Waters.